ma-riviere/argent/pkgdown/index.md

-**argent** provides a unified interface for interacting with Large Language Models (LLMs) from multiple providers, specialized for creating AI agents with tool calling, multimodal inputs, and structured outputs.
+**argent** provides a unified interface for interacting with Large Language Models (LLMs) from multiple providers, specialized for creating AI agents with tool calling, multimodal inputs, and universal structured outputs.

 > **Important**
 >